InfoBlock/Website/README.md

-# InfoBlock.gq
+# InfoBlock
-This is the official Source Code of my Website InfoBlock.gq - Feel free to use it for your own Website!
+This is the official Source Code of my Website - Feel free to use it for your own Website!

 ## Credits
 My Website uses an Template made by Luna - All credits go to her!